collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ## Scaffolding the application and installing the plugin

 First thing first, let's generate a new empty application with the `@soundworks/create` wizard.
-When the wizard will ask you for the name of the default client, enter the following informations:
+When the wizard will ask you for the name of the default client, enter the following information:
 - Name it `player`
 - Select the `browser` target
 - Select the `default` template